Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/compString conversion.md

 # conversion to compString
-For convinces, there are several types that convert values (such as: 19, "2ab3",'l',...) and types (such as: bool, int, double,...) to a compString containing a string representation of them.<br>
+For convinces, there are two types that convert values (such as: 19, "2ab3",'l',...) and types (such as: bool, int, double,...) to a compString containing a string representation of them.<br>

 They are:
 - valueToCompString
 - typeToCompString
-- templatedTypeToCompString

 These types take the value or type that will be converted as a template parameter and have a member type named 'type' that is a compString containing the result of conversion.<Br>